 Business is not only getting the sales flow but also making sure money is still coming in and going out.
 Eventually, even with a healthy turnover rate, the expenses will surpass the cash flow.
 This stage is what is referred to, in most cases, as the cash-flow crunch.

-If it is imminent that bills, wages and daily tasks need to be met, but the company is running out of money, this may be a time of tension.
+If it is imminent that bills, wages, and daily tasks need to be met, but the company is running out of money, this period may be a time of tension.
 However, it is still possible to remain flexible during this time.
-With so much to think about, here are some tips to help you stay on top of your cash.
+With so much on your mind, here are some tips to help you manage your cash effectively.

 1. Review and Focus on What’s Essential

-One of the first things you should do when cash is tight is examine your expenses.
+When cash is tight, examining your expenses should be one of the first things you do, as it is a core step of cash flow management.
 Identify the essential costs and postpone the rest.
-You need to be strategic, not ruthless; it is important to keep your operations running but cut non-urgent spending.
+You need to be strategic, not ruthless; it is important to keep your operations running, but cut non-urgent spending.

 According to a Harvard Business Review post, getting rid of unnecessary costs at an early stage can prevent more severe issues later.
 The main expenses that should be a priority are rent, payroll, and supplier payments.